ivan7237d/push-pull/packages/core/internal-design-notes.md

 ## Are some callbacks theoretically possible to do run synchronously?

 Yes, in theory `set` doesn't have to be deferred if it's run from subscribe function or from an async callback scheduled from a `set` callback.
-The only reason why `set` callbacks are deferred is simplicity: it seems that _not_ deferring them is an extra bit of complexity on top of default design, instead of the other way round.
+The only reason why `set` callbacks are always deferred is simplicity: it seems that _not_ deferring them is an extra bit of complexity on top of default design, instead of the other way round.
 Also, as soon `set` has been called, you would normally end the execution of a function, so deferring it doesn't make a difference - it would be called as the last step either way.

 # Open questions